arguseyes/argus-eyes/readme.md

 loaded after that, you'll need to tell argus eyes what to wait for.
 This way you can make sure that everything has finished loading, rendering and animating at the moment the screenshot is taken.

 To simply wait for a fixed time, use `wait-for-delay`.
-For more complex situations, you can write JavaScript that returns a truthy value whenever the page is ready: see `wait-for-script`.
+For more complex conditions, you can write JavaScript that returns a truthy value whenever the page is ready: see `wait-for-script`.
+If you've got any one-time actions such as components to activate or dialogs to close, you should use `run-script`.

 You are allowed to specify `wait-for-delay` and `wait-for-script` on 3 levels: global, page and component, when multiple are found, they're all executed in this order.
 It's also allowed to specify both a delay and a script.
 All scripts will